nicferrier/sqlserver-event-demo/README.md

 ```
 npm install
-node work.js
+node server.js 8004 nicdev1 MyRecvQueue
 ```

+where the args are: `port` `database` and `queue`

-You should see events be published.
+You should see events be published if you hit the demo webapp.

 DB connections timeout after a minute and are reestablished.